 2. Track your progress during the day

 Your status bar shows you in real-time how many hours and minutes you code each day.
-A rocket will appear if your code time exceeds your daily average on this day of the week.
+A rocket will appear if your active code time exceeds your daily average on this day of the week.

 3. Check out your coding activity

 To see an overview of your coding activity and project metrics, open the Code Time panel by clicking on the Code Time icon in your side bar.

 In your Daily Metrics, your code time is the total time you have spent in your editor today.
 Your active code time is the total time you have been typing in your editor today.
 Each metric shows how you compare today to your average and the global average.
 Each average is calculated by day of week over the last 90 days (e.g. a Friday average is an average of all previous Fridays).

 You can also see your top files today by KPM (keystrokes per minute), keystrokes, and code time.